Ben-Voris/Hunters-Island-2025/To-Do_Lessons-Learned_Considerations.md

 on one of the first morning, because we had it, and again after our nap after the Horse Portage.
 Most mornings, I used the WisperLite.

+We carried out nearly a liter of white gas.

 ### Guide Pack load

 I bought *The Guide Pack* to organize &ldquo;hand things&rdquo;, like water